 If your goal is to build “barn door” wide shoulders, try tube laterals where you overload the top range.
 Here’s an example of elastic resistance providing a greater overload where you want it.
 For fun, combine them with dumbbells and use a jettison technique where you release the tube once you reach failure and continue…

-We know that a greater contribution of the supraspinatus is required during the first 15-30 degrees of humeral abduction (which is a technical way of saying “a lateral raise”), and medial deltoid activity peaks at 90-120 degrees.
-So how do we use this information to our advantage?
-Well, if you want to stress the supraspinatus…
+We know that the supraspinatus plays a greater role during the first 15–30 degrees of humeral abduction (in simpler terms, the beginning of a lateral raise), while medial deltoid activation peaks between 90–120 degrees.
+How can we use this to our advantage?
+If your goal is to target the supraspinatus more, such as during rehab…

 If your goal is to build “barn door” wide shoulders, lean-away dumbbell laterals allow you to overload the top range of the movement where greater activity of the medial deltoid occurs.